 A notoriously shrinking nationwide research funding market is making it increasingly difficult to secure grants for innovative research.
 But for the third time in two years, the efforts of a College of Engineering assistant professor of biomedical engineering to make better tools to study the brain have been rewarded.

 In March 2011, Xue Han won a 2011 Sloan Research Fellowship, which provides $50,000 in research support over two years.
-Last August, she was chosen for one of three Peter Paul Fellowships, which give promising BU junior faculty members $40,000 annually for three years to pursue their research.
+In August 2011, she was chosen for one of three , which give promising BU junior faculty members $40,000 annually for three years to pursue their research.

-And today, Han, who uses pulses of light to control brain cells and discern their influence on attention, memory, and decision-making, was named a Pew Scholar in the Biomedical Sciences by the Pew Charitable Trusts.
+And on June 15, 2012, Han, who uses pulses of light to control brain cells and discern their influence on attention, memory and decision-making, was named a Pew Scholar in the Biomedical Sciences by the .
 The award brings $240,000 over four years and will help Han expand her work.

-Solomon R. Eisenberg, an ENG professor and chair of the biomedical engineering department, says Han’s work “represents an exciting new frontier” that “helps add to the cache of neuroscience and neuroengineering within the biomedical engineering department and among the interdisciplinary neuro-based initiatives at BU.”
+Biomedical Engineering Department Chair/Professor Solomon R. Eisenberg said Han’s work “represents an exciting new frontier” that “helps add to the cache of neuroscience and neuroengineering within the biomedical engineering department and among the interdisciplinary neuro-based initiatives at BU.”

-Han’s postdoctoral advisor Robert Desimone, director of the McGovern Institute for Brain Research at the Massachusetts Institute of Technology, predicts that her work “will result in new treatments, certainly in our lifetime, and likely in the next 10 years.”
+Han’s postdoctoral advisor Robert Desimone, director of the at the Massachusetts Institute of Technology, predicted that her work “will result in new treatments, certainly in our lifetime, and likely in the next 10 years.”

 The Pew prize recognizes promising young scientists who have served no more than three years at the assistant professor level and are involved in cutting-edge research.
 Han is one of 22 recipients of the award this year, selected from 134 nominations.
 Winners had to go through three rounds of reviews conducted by 16 top scientists, among them two Nobel laureates.